-The Brain Clinic offers neuropsychological evaluations to test for a variety of conditions including learning disabilities (LD), attention deficit disorder (ADD/ADHD), cognitive decline, traumatic brain injury, neurological disorders, chronic fatigue syndrome and much more.
+The Brain Clinic offers neuropsychological evaluations to test for a variety of conditions including learning disabilities (LD), attention deficit/hyperactivity disorder (ADD/ADHD), cognitive decline, traumatic brain injury, neurological disorders, chronic fatigue syndrome and more.
 Learn more about the evaluations by clicking on the links below.

 Getting accommodations such as extra time is not so easy— especially for the LSAT, MCAT and Bar Exams.
 Years ago, a neuropsychologist could simply write a letter and extra time would be approved.
 These days it is much more difficult.
 Evaluations based on historical documentation and extensive testing regarding your learning disability are required for approval for extra time.

 A variety of options are available for ADD/ADHD evaluations.
-Attention deficit disorder involves problems such as being distractible, forgetting things in day-to-day tasks, being disorganized, not completing projects, being late to appointments, etc. Those who are the hyperactive-impulsive types tend to interrupt people, fidget with their hands and feet, experience feelings of restlessness, and have trouble waiting in lines.
+Attention deficit/hyperactivity disorder involves problems such as being distractible, forgetting day-to-day tasks, being disorganized, not completing projects, being late to appointments, etc. Those who are the hyperactive-impulsive types may interrupt people, fidget with their hands and feet, experience feelings of restlessness, and have trouble waiting in lines.

 The Brain Clinic offers brief and full learning disability (LD) and dyslexia evaluations.
-A learning disability means that some learning function such as reading is significantly below the overall level of intelligence.
-A very common example is someone who reads very slowly but is at least average in intelligence.
+A learning disability means that some learning function such as reading, writing or math is significantly below average in the context of an average intelligence level.

-Neuropsychological evaluations are used to determine the severity of medical disorders such as traumatic brain injury, stroke, early dementia and learning disorders for adults and children.
-They are used to compare the overall abilities to specific areas of functioning to see where any problems exist.
+Neuropsychological evaluations are used to determine the severity of medical disorders such as traumatic brain injury, stroke, early dementia and learning disorders.
+They compare an individual’s overall abilities to specific areas of functioning to see if and where any problems exist.
 Additionally, by comparing intelligence to achievement tests in reading, writing and math, one can determine if learning problems are present in one or more of these areas.
 In order to get accommodations for a learning disability at school or for standardized tests (i.e. SAT), a full evaluation is necessary.
-It is beneficial to have testing done early in life in case accommodations are necessary for high-stakes tests such as GMAT, LSAT, or MCAT later in life.
+It is beneficial to have testing done early in life in case accommodations are necessary for high-stakes tests such as the GMAT, LSAT, or MCAT later in life.